lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Introduction {#Introduction}

+This document defines a header compression scheme and fragmentation functionality, both specially tailored for Low Power Wide Area Networks (LPWAN).

 Header compression is needed to efficiently bring Internet connectivity to the node within a LPWAN network.
 Some LPWAN networks properties can be exploited to get an efficient header
 compression: